 Exercise in front of a mirror or film yourself rowing.
 Compare your style to that of the model in the video.

-More Tips about Rowing Technique
+More Tips About Rowing Technique

 - Watch the level of the handlebar.
 It should remain constant.
 If you need to lift your hands over your knees at any point, then your technique needs refinement.

 - Avoid rushing.
 Especially as you are honing your form, a good pace to start with is about 20 to 25 strokes per minute.
 A sprint pace for more experienced rowers is about 26 to 32 strokes per minute.
-In the suggested workouts below, we mention that beginners could start with simple distance workouts.
+In the suggested workouts below, we mention that beginners should start with simple distance workouts.
 These let you focus on pace and form, keeping a steady stroke rate to reach your goal.

 This video from WaterRower identifies common mistakes in rowing technique: